 In these cases, the Coroner must investigate to find out, who has died and how, when, and where they died.
 This is for legal purposes as well as the families.

 A memorial is a lasting remembrance to your loved one.
 Time may be needed before a decision is made.
 There may also be some restrictions as to what type of material and shape a stone can be in a local churchyard.
-Jill works closely with Mark & Johnny at Cumbria Memorials who will be happy to advise you.

 Probate & other legal advice

+We are proud to work closely with Burnetts Solicitors.
 Following a death, it is sometimes necessary to obtain a 'Grant of Probate' on the deceased's estate.
 Probate is granted by the Probate Registry to the executor named where a will has been left by the deceased.
 In order to do this, it may be advisable to contact a Solicitor who can relieve you of many worries and take control of the will, problems of intestacy, any debts, grants and letters of administration.

 Should you decide on cremation, the question of what to do with the ashes afterwards is one that you may wish to consider carefully.